-Electioneering is not permitted within 100 feet of any polling place.
+Electioneering is not permitted within 100 feet of any Voter Service and Polling Center.
 This includes handouts, yard signs, banners, campaign T-shirts, political buttons, and any other item that names or promotes your cause.
 Any person in violation of this provision commits a misdemeanor.

-Campaign workers should understand that polling places are hosted at a wide variety of public and private properties.
-Electioneering beyond the 100-foot mark at any given polling place is subject to the rules of the particular property owner.
+Campaign workers should understand that VSPCs are hosted at a wide variety of public and private properties.
+Electioneering beyond the 100-foot mark at any given VSPC is subject to the rules of the particular property owner.
 Property rights should be respected.

-Many polling places are on private property.
+Many Voter Service and Polling Centers are on private property.
 Also, the area at the 100-foot limit (where campaigning may legally take place) could be private property.
 Campaigners need to get the permission of the affected property owner before using the property for a campaign sign or for handing out campaign literature.
 Campaigners should understand that property owners have the right to withhold this permission.

-Electioneering is not permitted within 100 feet of any polling place.
+Electioneering is not permitted within 100 feet of any Voter Service and Polling Center.
 This includes hats, T-shirts, buttons or any other item that promotes a candidate or cause on the ballot.
 Any person in violation of this provision commits a misdemeanor.

-Voters will be allowed into the polling place only after removing campaign hats or buttons, or changing a campaign T-shirt, or covering it with a jacket or sweater.
+Voters will be allowed into the VSPC only after removing campaign hats or buttons, or changing a campaign T-shirt, or covering it with a jacket or sweater.